Some Like It Hot (1959, Billy Wilder)

 It’s hard to say how that could have been fixed, of course, since the later parts of the film hinge wholly on Lemmon and Curtis having something to run away from — but perhaps their hiding out in all-girl band to make a buck could have been enough conflict for the film.
 The St. Valentine’s stuff doesn’t serve to truly complement or flesh out any important part of the story, and the element of physical danger is simply not necessary; every time the camera lingers over to Spats and his gang — whose presence, incidentally, at the hotel in the last act is far too much of a coincidence to make much sense — it’s the beginning of a series of yawns as we wait eagerly for Marilyn and the others to reappear.

 Even that criticism is leveled, of course, by how expertly Wilder handles the action sequences; we wouldn’t mind seeing more of that movie he’s trying to make, just not while it’s interrupting this one.
 Honestly, there’s little human expression here that isn’t filled in by the audience; the dreams Monroe expresses, those sad and yearning bits about “the fuzzy end of the lollipop,” express as much a despair and hope that we’re left with as they foreshadow the early end of her young life.
-The splendid flamboyance of life as led in this scrappy train-to-concert-hall world might have been captured more humanely by other directors, but never so hilariously.
-The flick finds time for everything from class status to romanticism to gender identity to mobsters — it’s the kind of movie that packs it all in and feels ultimately as satisfying and fulfilling as entertainment can be.
+The splendid flamboyance of life as led in this scrappy train-to-concert-hall world might have been captured more humanely by other directors, but never so hilariously — and it really is often exhilaratingly funny.
+The movie finds time for everything from class status to romanticism to gender identity to mobsters — it’s the kind of film that packs it all in and feels ultimately as satisfying and fulfilling as entertainment can be.
 And when it’s all over, we still have that image of Lemmon crowing about how old Mr. Fielding’s asked for his hand in marriage and jumping up and down with nothing but pure joy in his eyes.
 That is, well, perfect.

 [Some portions of this were lifted from a review originally posted in 2004.]